camrobinson6/project-ideas/README.md

 # Project Description
-I have ran over 20 test between the sites SlamOnline.com and Nike.com websites.
-I went in to detail with my test plans, bug reports, and test summaries to get a understanding of the process.
-I ran manual test on both sites that covered very inportant sections of the site.
-And I also ran automation testing so you can see how the testing happens.
+SlamOnline.com and Nike.com websites are two sites that about sports.
+In this project I went in to detail with my test plans, bug reports, and test summaries to get a understanding of the process.
+I ran manual test on both sites that covered very inportant sections of the site with the most traffic of the site.
+And I also ran automation testing that covers the important sections of both sites that gives you a insight about testing using selenium.

 # Tech Stack
 * Jest